How to Hand-Wash Clothes

 But wait, there’s more!
 If you run garments that are delicate or embellished through a dryer after hand-washing, you might be putting the fibers and elastics at risk for damage just as much as you would by putting them through the washing machine.

-Why to avoid using a dryer:
+When to avoid using a dryer:

 - Heat can damage bathing suits, shapewear, spandex garments or elastic components.
 It’s always best to hand-wash these items and then dry them laying flat.